awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The `--metadata-output` parameter specifies a file for metadata about the decryption operation\.
 The value of the `--output` parameter, a dot \(\.\), writes the output file to the current directory\.

+As a best practice, use the `--max-encrypted-data-keys` parameter to avoid decrypting a malformed message with an excessive number of encrypted data keys\.
+Specify the expected number of encrypted data keys \(one for each wrapping key used in encryption\) or a reasonable maximum \(such as 5\)\.
+For details, see [Limiting encrypted data keys](configure.md#config-limit-keys)\.

+The `--buffer` returns plaintext only after all input is processed, including verifying the digital signature if one is present\.

 ------
 #### [ Bash ]